-Singles, right?
-I'm sure you see, these people really do.
-They, They don't have plans to find someone.
+Rright?
+I'm sure you see, these people.
+Yes we do.
+They don't have plans to find someone.
 Maybe they've been widowed, maybe they've been divorced.
 Maybe they're a lifelong single and they like their life.
 They like living alone.
 They often have very rich social lives, yet they're not lonely.
-They have.
 They're involved in their community.